andy-5/wslgit/README.md

     from `BASH_ENV` contains everything you need, and therefore also starts bash in non-interactive mode.

 This feature is only available in Windows 10 builds 17063 and later.

+## Mount Root

+The default mount root is `/mnt/`, but if it has been changed using `/etc/wsl.conf` then `wslgit` must be instructed to use the correct mount root by, in Windows, setting the environment variable `WSLGIT_MOUNT_ROOT` to the new root path.
+If, for example, the mount root defined in wsl.conf is `/` then set *WSLGIT_MOUNT_ROOT* to just `/`.

 ## Building from source